LivingLegacyMedia/vowbound/chapter_21.md

 Her presence surged with fierce satisfaction. *He lost it.
 He actually lost it in the fight and doesn't know.*

-*Not yet,* Cassian agreed. *But when he discovers it...*
+*Not yet.* Cassian agreed. *But when he discovers it...*

-*He'll tear the kingdom apart looking for it.* Despite her binding, he felt her grim pleasure. *Good.
+*He'll tear the kingdom apart looking for it.* Despite her binding, grim pleasure bled through. *Good.
 Let him search.
 Let him panic.
 He's been invincible for too long.*

 *It's not enough.
 Not while you're still—*

 *It's enough for now,* she interrupted. *Focus on healing.
 On studying that coin.
 On building what you started here.
 I'll survive.
 I always do.*

 The connection began to fade as exhaustion overwhelmed him.
-But he felt her presence linger, watching over him even from wherever Draven had taken her.
+But her presence lingered, watching over him even from wherever Draven had taken her.

 *Don't die,* she sent. *I mean it.
-Don't you dare die before you figure out how to break this binding.*
+Don't you dare die before you figure out how to defeat him.*

-*I won't,* he promised. *And I'll find a way to free you.
+*I won't.* The promise came easily. *And I'll find a way to free you.
 I swear it.*

 *Good.
 Because I have a lot of very angry things to say to you when I'm free, and you need to be alive to hear them.*

-Despite everything—the pain, the exhaustion, the weight of what they'd lost—Cassian felt himself smile.
+Despite everything—the pain, the exhaustion, the weight of what they'd lost—he smiled.

-He looked down at the Coin of Waters in his hand.
+He looked down at the Coin of Waters.
 Draven's coin.
 Separated from its bearer for the first time in years.

 It wasn't victory.
 Not complete.
 Mira was still bound.
 Torin still damaged.
 Draven still alive and plotting.

 But it was something.
 A weakness in the seemingly invincible enemy.
 A crack in the armor.

-And sometimes, that was all you needed to start breaking things apart.
+Sometimes, that was all you needed to start breaking things apart.

 King Aldric entered the tent as Mira's presence faded.
 "The truce will hold for now.
 Draven's retreating to his western territories.
 My scouts report he's lost perhaps a third of his network between the severances and Hollow fleeing after seeing him wounded.
 It'll take him months to rebuild."

 "And us?"
-Cassian asked, carefully wrapping the Coin of Waters in cloth.

 "We have thousands of volunteers who just learned they can make a difference.
 Hundreds of disconnected Hollow who need restoration.
 And a city that saw their ledger-keeper make the Supreme Voice bleed."
 The King's expression was complex—pride mixed with concern.
-His eyes dropped to the wrapped coin in Cassian's hands.
+His eyes dropped to the wrapped coin.
 "And now we have something Draven will want back desperately."

 "When he realizes it's missing."

 "My scouts say he's been healing slower than expected.
 Not using the Coin of Waters' power as efficiently."
 The King's smile was grim.
 "He doesn't know yet.
 But when he does..."

 "We'll be ready."
 Cassian clutched the coin tighter.
-"In the meantime, I'm going to free emissaries, gather allies."
+"In the meantime, I'm going to free emissaries.
+Gather allies."

-"No," the King agreed.
+"Yes," the King agreed.
 He gestured toward the tent opening, where the sounds of recovery efforts filtered through.
 "That's how change happens.
 Not in single victories, but step by step, as people choose to press forward."

 ---

 Three months later.

-Cassian had learned much about the Coin of Waters in his possession.
+Cassian had learned much about the Coin of Waters.

 He kept it in a secured vault beneath the palace, wrapped in enchanted cloth that muted its bond to Draven.
 Through careful experimentation, he'd discovered that distance mattered enormously—beyond fifty miles, Draven's access to the coin's power became noticeably weaker.
-Beyond a hundred, it was barely functional.
+Beyond a hundred, barely functional.

 The King's scouts reported that Draven had discovered the loss within a day of retreating—the moment he'd tried to use it for healing and found the bond stretched thin and unresponsive.
-His fury had been immediate and catastrophic.
-Three emissaries executed for "failing to secure the battlefield," search parties dispatched across the kingdom, massive rewards offered for information about it."
+His fury had been catastrophic.
+Three emissaries executed for "failing to secure the battlefield."
+Search parties dispatched across the kingdom.
+Massive rewards offered for information.

-But Cassian had moved the coin frequently, never keeping it in one location long enough for Draven to track.
+But Cassian moved the coin frequently, never keeping it in one location long enough for Draven to track.
 And with each passing week, he studied it more closely—learning its nature, understanding its domain over liquids, fluids, the flow of water and blood.

 He couldn't bond with it.
 But he could *understand* it.
 And understanding was its own form of power.

-Now he kicked open the door to the compound, eighty-seven volunteers at his back.
+Now he kicked open the compound door, eighty-seven volunteers at his back.

 The Emissary inside looked up from her desk—one of Draven's agents, recently arrived to rebuild the network in the eastern district.
-Her eyes widened as she recognized him.
+Her eyes widened.

 "You can't—"